NAUMathStat/seminars/famusCurrent.md

 **Abstract:** Last week at FAMUS we saw a presentation on non-Euclidean space-time modeling, and aside from all the neat and weird geometry and complex numbers and so forth, it occurred to me that the very basics associated with all that - the measurement of space and time - are things that by themselves are tricky to define.
 So this FAMUS will try to explain how we measure things.
 Minimal math, lots of history, good stories: it's a great way to end the week. [[PDF of Flyer]({{ site.baseurl }}/famus_files/FAMUS17-02-24.pdf)]

-The faculty guest-to-be-interviewed is also Sal Vera.
+The faculty guest-to-be-interviewed is Sal Vera.

 ### Non-Euclidean Geometry: Spacetime Modeling and the Central Problem of Modern Physics ###